mjhea0/flaskr-tdd/README.md

     app.run()
 ```

-Notice the changes in the config at the top as well as the means in which we're now accessing and manipulating the database in each view function -- via SQLAlchemy instead of vanilla SQL.
+Notice the changes in the config at the top as well since the means in which we're now accessing and manipulating the database in each view function -- via SQLAlchemy instead of vanilla SQL.

 ### Create the DB